 First, you will need an original or master dice.
 Read further to discover how to make your own dice mold.

 Prepare the area where you want to work and make sure there is nothing that will hinder your process.
 Next, you need to decide if you are going to make a 1-part or a 2-part mold for pouring purposes.
 For this article, we will be concentrating on a 1-part mold.
+If you want to dive deeper into mold making, also check out our mold making tutorial.

 Instead of having one side open, the whole mold is sealed off.
 You will have an opening where you will pour the resin in when making your resin dice.
 You will have to have an original or a master dice, which can be an old dice you do not mind pouring silicone over.